EloiStree/2025_04_15_gdp_kid_toy_ovni_code/library_pre_fill.md

 Description:
 ```
-This package allows you to drop a simple drone to pilote like a tello.
-Just provide two Vector2.
+This package lets you pilot a basic drone, similar to a Tello, for casual use, much like a toy you might buy from Amazon.
+It’s nothing amazing, but it gets the job done.
+Just provide two float Vector2 values to control its movement.
 ```

 Category: